This easy whole barbecue turkey recipe delivers a wonderfully moist result every time so don't just leave it for Thanksgiving or Christmas.

 In addition, the positive far outweighs the negative and that is that your bird will be supremely succulent.
 What I like best about this sort of cooking is that you afford to be flexible in your timing and within reason the bird won't dry out.
 So for me, low and slow is always the order of the day when it comes to the whole turkey.

-For this particular barbecue turkey recipe I'm using a basic and mild seasoning so I don't want too much smoke, in fact I'm just going to set up my Monolith kamado barbecue for indirect cooking without the use of additional wood chips.
+For this particular barbecue turkey recipe I'm using a basic and mild seasoning so I don't want too much smoke, in fact I'm just going to set up my kamado for indirect cooking without the use of additional wood chips.
 (Other models such as the Weber kettle barbecue smokers work just as well).

 For added flavor and succulence I've also brined my turkey in this easy smoked turkey brine overnight prior to the cookout and then layered a few rashers of streaky bacon on the top to protect the breast.